abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-03.md

 By using this demo/lab, you agree to the following terms:

 The technology/functionality described in this demo/lab is provided by Microsoft Corporation for purposes of obtaining your feedback and to provide you with a learning experience.
 You may only use the demo/lab to evaluate such technology features and functionality and provide feedback to Microsoft.
 You may not use it for any other purpose.
-You may not modify, copy, distribute, transmit, display, perform,
-> reproduce, publish, license, create derivative works from, transfer,
-> or sell this demo/lab or any portion thereof.
+You may not modify, copy, distribute, transmit, display, perform,reproduce, publish, license, create derivative works from, transfer,or sell this demo/lab or any portion thereof.

->
-> COPYING OR REPRODUCTION OF THE DEMO/LAB (OR ANY PORTION OF IT) TO ANY
-> OTHER SERVER OR LOCATION FOR FURTHER REPRODUCTION OR REDISTRIBUTION IS
-> EXPRESSLY PROHIBITED.
->
-> THIS DEMO/LAB PROVIDES CERTAIN SOFTWARE TECHNOLOGY/PRODUCT FEATURES
-> AND
->
-> FUNCTIONALITY, INCLUDING POTENTIAL NEW FEATURES AND CONCEPTS, IN A
-> SIMULATED
->
-> ENVIRONMENT WITHOUT COMPLEX SET-UP OR INSTALLATION FOR THE PURPOSE
-> DESCRIBED
->
-> ABOVE.
-THE TECHNOLOGY/CONCEPTS REPRESENTED IN THIS DEMO/LAB MAY NOT
-> REPRESENT FULL
->
-> FEATURE FUNCTIONALITY AND MAY NOT WORK THE WAY A FINAL VERSION MAY
-> WORK.
-WE ALSO
->
-> MAY NOT RELEASE A FINAL VERSION OF SUCH FEATURES OR CONCEPTS.
-YOUR
-> EXPERIENCE WITH USING SUCH FEATURES AND FUNCITONALITY IN A PHYSICAL
-> ENVIRONMENT MAY ALSO BE DIFFERENT.
->
-> **FEEDBACK**.
-If you give feedback about the technology features,
-> functionality and/or concepts described in this demo/lab to Microsoft,
-> you give to Microsoft, without charge, the right to use, share and
-> commercialize your feedback in any way and for any purpose.
-You also
-> give to third parties, without charge, any patent rights needed for
-> their products, technologies and services to use or interface with any
-> specific parts of a Microsoft software or service that includes the
-> feedback.
-You will not give feedback that is subject to a license that
-> requires Microsoft to license its software or documentation to third
-> parties because we include your feedback in them.
-These rights survive
-> this agreement.
->
-> MICROSOFT CORPORATION HEREBY DISCLAIMS ALL WARRANTIES AND CONDITIONS
-> WITH REGARD
->
-> TO THE DEMO/LAB, INCLUDING ALL WARRANTIES AND CONDITIONS OF
-> MERCHANTABILITY,
->
-> WHETHER EXPRESS, IMPLIED OR STATUTORY, FITNESS FOR A PARTICULAR
-> PURPOSE, TITLE AND NON-
->
+COPYING OR REPRODUCTION OF THE DEMO/LAB (OR ANY PORTION OF IT) TO ANY OTHER SERVER OR LOCATION FOR FURTHER REPRODUCTION OR REDISTRIBUTION IS EXPRESSLY PROHIBITED.THIS DEMO/LAB PROVIDES CERTAIN SOFTWARE TECHNOLOGY/PRODUCT FEATURES AND FUNCTIONALITY, INCLUDING POTENTIAL NEW FEATURES AND CONCEPTS, IN A SIMULATED ENVIRONMENT WITHOUT COMPLEX SET-UP OR INSTALLATION FOR THE PURPOSE DESCRIBED ABOVE.
+THE TECHNOLOGY/CONCEPTS EPRESENTED IN THIS DEMO/LAB MAY NOT REPRESENT FULL FEATURE FUNCTIONALITY AND MAY NOT WORK THE WAY A FINAL VERSION MAY WORK.
+WE ALSO MAY NOT RELEASE A FINAL VERSION OF SUCH FEATURES OR CONCEPTS.
+YOUR EXPERIENCE WITH USING SUCH FEATURES AND FUNCITONALITY IN A PHYSICALENVIRONMENT MAY ALSO BE DIFFERENT.

+**FEEDBACK**.
+If you give feedback about the technology features,functionality and/or concepts described in this demo/lab to Microsoft,you give to Microsoft, without charge, the right to use, share and commercialize your feedback in any way and for any purpose.
+You also give to third parties, without charge, any patent rights needed for their products, technologies and services to use or interface with any specific parts of a Microsoft software or service that includes the feedback.
+You will not give feedback that is subject to a license that requires Microsoft to license its software or documentation to third parties because we include your feedback in them.
+These rights survive this agreement.

-> INFRINGEMENT.
-MICROSOFT DOES NOT MAKE ANY ASSURANCES OR
-> REPRESENTATIONS WITH REGARD TO THE ACCURACY OF THE RESULTS, OUTPUT
-> THAT DERIVES FROM USE OF DEMO/ LAB, OR SUITABILITY OF THE INFORMATION
+MICROSOFT CORPORATION HEREBY DISCLAIMS ALL WARRANTIES AND CONDITIONS WITH REGARD TO THE DEMO/LAB, INCLUDING ALL WARRANTIES AND CONDITIONS OF MERCHANTABILITY,WHETHER EXPRESS, IMPLIED OR STATUTORY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
+MICROSOFT DOES NOT MAKE ANY ASSURANCES OR REPRESENTATIONS WITH REGARD TO THE ACCURACY OF THE RESULTS, OUTPUT THAT DERIVES FROM USE OF DEMO/ LAB, OR SUITABILITY OF THE INFORMATION
-> CONTAINED IN THE DEMO/LAB FOR ANY PURPOSE.
+CONTAINED IN THE DEMO/LAB FOR ANY PURPOSE.

->
-> **DISCLAIMER**
+**DISCLAIMER**

->
-> This demo/lab contains only a portion of new features and enhancements
-> in Microsoft Power BI.
-Some of the features might change in future
-> releases of the product.
-In this demo/lab, you will learn about some,
-> but not all, new features.
+This demo/lab contains only a portion of new features and enhancements in Microsoft Power BI.
+Some of the features might change in future releases of the product.
+In this demo/lab, you will learn about some,but not all, new features.